G™The Seventy Maxims Of Maximally Effective Machine Learning Engineers

 19. The field advances when you turn competitors into collaborators, but that’s not the same as your h-index advancing.

 21. Give a model a labeled dataset, and it trains for a day.
-Take its labels away and call it “self-supervised,” and it’ll generate new ones for you to validate tomorrow.
+Take its labels away and call it “self-supervised” and it’ll generate new ones for you to validate tomorrow.

 22. If you’re manually labeling data, somebody’s done something wrong.
+Conversely, if you're not manually reading data, something's going to go wrong.

 24. Any sufficiently advanced algorithm is indistinguishable from a matrix multiplication.